terraform-aws-modules/terraform-aws-eks/examples/eks_managed_node_group/README.md

-# Launch template with managed groups example

-This is EKS example using workers custom launch template with managed groups feature in two different ways:
+# EKS Managed Node Group Example

+Configuration in this directory creates an AWS EKS cluster with various EKS Managed Node Groups demonstrating the various methods of configurating/customizing:

+- A default, "out of the box" EKS managed node group as supplied by AWS EKS
-- Using a defined existing launch template created outside module
+- An EKS managed node group created from a launch template created outside of the module
-- Using dlaunch template which will be created by module with user customization

-See [the official documentation](https://docs.aws.amazon.com/eks/latest/userguide/launch-templates.html) for more details.
+- An EKS managed node group that utilizes a custom AMI that is an EKS optimized AMI derivative
+- An EKS managed node group that demonstrates nearly all of the configurations/customizations offered by the `eks_managed_node_group` sub-module

 ## Usage